AidaLepic/udacity-image-classifier-use/Readme.md

 # Image classifier - using classifier

 # TODO 0: add time measuring to code - done and tested with sleep function

+# TODO 1: add command line arguments parsing - done and tested with examples (no arguments, single/multiple/all arguments)